What happens when you stop taking Wegovy?

 Ozempic Important Safety Information: Read more about serious warnings and safety info.

 Get access to GLP-1 medication (if prescribed) and 1:1 support to meet your weight goals

 What happens when you stop Wegovy?

 Wegovy is a drug that’s meant to be taken long-term.
 This is because obesity is a chronic disease that often needs ongoing treatment with medications, just like other medical conditions such as high cholesterol, high blood pressure or diabetes

 Still, some people may choose to stop Wegovy for a number of reasons.
 A small percentage of people find the side effects intolerable, or cost may be an issue.
 For some people, they just don’t want to be on a long-term medication.
-So, what happens if you stop?
+For many, Wegovy is just not available because of the current shortage.
+In May, Novo Nordisk, the makers of Wegovy (and Ozempic), announced a shortage of starter doses of Wegovy (0.25mg, 0.5mg, and 1.0mg).
+So, what happens if you stop or have to stop?

 When you stop taking Wegovy, you’ll stop getting any positive or negative effects you may have gotten from the drug.
 That means you’ll get relief from any side effects you may have been experiencing, but you’ll also stop losing weight (and will likely regain at least some of the weight you’ve lost).